-IMMUNIZATIONS - Colorado law states that no child may attend school unless such child can present to the school a valid certificate of immunization against communicable diseases or a plan for immunization as specified by the State Board of Health.
-Proper documentation of immunization vaccinations must be provided to the health office by the child's first day of school.
+IMMUNIZATIONS - Colorado law requires all students attending Colorado schools and licensed child cares centers to be vaccinated against certain disease unless they have a certificate of medical or nonmedical exemption on file.
+For new students a current vaccination record must be provided to the office by the child's first day of school.
 If proof of immunization is not received, your child will not be allowed to attend class until documentation is provided.
-New cards do not need to be provided each year unless additional immunizations have been received.
-A doctor shall allow exceptions of the below stated based on religious or personal belief, or for medical contraindication with confirmation.
+Vaccination records only need to be provided again if the student receives additional vaccines.

-All students must show proof of the following:
+Prior to entering kindergarten all students must show proof of the following:

-DTP/DtaP - 5 dose series (unless 4th dose is given after age 4, then only 4 doses are required) OPV/IPV - 4 dose series (unless 3rd dose is given after age 4, then only 3 doses are required) Measles, Mumps and Rubella - 2 dose series Hepatitis B - 3 dose series Varicella - 1 dose
+DTP/DtaP - 5 dose series (unless 4th dose is given after age 4, then only 4 doses are required) Hib- 4 dose series OPV/IPV - 4 dose series (unless 3rd dose is given after age 4, then only 3 doses are required) PCV 3 dose series Measles, Mumps and Rubella - 2 dose series Hepatitis B - 3 dose series Varicella - 2 doses